ardzero/svgr/README.md

 An open source svg directory with fuzzy search build with Astro and react.
 [Live deployment](https://svgr.ardastroid.com/)
 Repo: [Github Repo](https://github.com/ardzero/svgr)

-> Some part of this is based on [Svgl](https://github.com/pheralb/svgl).
-I wanned a version on react and astro with some difference features and slightly different ui.
+> A large portion of this is based on [Svgl](https://github.com/pheralb/svgl).
+I wanned a version built on react and astro with some difference features and slightly different ui.

 ## Usage (run locally)